 That said, I worry that we’re going to do what we usually do when in panic mode: introduce purportedly temporary surveillance that ends up staying.
 We might adopt despotic tech, willingly, because it makes us feel safe without having evidence of any actual benefit.
 As before, we need to balance our need for security with some level of freedom.

 It seems that we need:

-- A privacy preserving system to track encounters.
+- A privacy-preserving system to track encounters.
 Using Bluetooth Low Energy (BLE) to detect nearby devices (= humans) seems to make the most sense to me.
-There are doubts whether location tracking — done via GPS or phone carriers — can actually offer a meaningful contribution in defeating the virus.
-We’re talking about maintaining a 2 meter distance here: GPS accuracy is around 5 meters.
-We don’t actually need to know the coordinates, but rather the proximity with other devices.
+There are doubts whether location tracking — done via GPS or phone carriers — can offer a meaningful contribution in defeating the virus.
+We’re talking about maintaining a 2-meter distance here: GPS accuracy is around 5 meters.
+We don’t need to know the coordinates, but rather the proximity with other devices.
 Proximity tracking seems to matter more.

 Governments and health authorities should explain in details what data they’re using and for what reason.
-Most of government apps are asking for name, sex, birth year, residence, travel history and a pletora of other unnecessary information.
+Most governments’ apps are asking for name, sex, birth year, residence, travel history and a plethora of other unnecessary information.
 If this system ends up determining one’s ability to roam freely, you’ll want to know why you can’t leave the house.